June 19, 2012

-Viewed from this high level perspective, the I-269 outer perimeter beltway ties satellite towns surrounding Memphis together.
+Viewed from this high-level perspective, the I-269 outer perimeter beltway ties satellite towns surrounding Memphis together.
 It is similar to a bicycle tire that connects the spokes that radiate from the hub that is Memphis proper.

 The Memphis region is already serving as a global logistical center in a significantly expanded and integrated global marketplace.
-To quote from a Chamber economic piece, “It is essential for every constituency to understand that at moments of shift in the global network, regions are either rapidly
+To quote from a Chamber economic piece, “It is essential for every constituency to understand that at moments of a shift in the global network, regions are either rapidly

 propelled forward or left behind as a new stage in the development of the global economy and network emerges.
 None of the individual cities, towns, or counties in [our] three-state region can effectively compete in the vastly increased size of an integrated world economy.
 Only the Memphis region taken as a whole with its combined human, economic and institutional resources can emerge as a significant region in the global network.”